dundalek/casio-f91w-fsm/README.md

 ![](images/casio-svg-on-original.PNG)

-Then, I exported the shapes as an SVG file so I work on the colouring of all the elements.
+Then, I exported the shapes as an SVG file so I could work on the colouring of all the elements.

 ![](images/casio-svg-final.PNG)

 The next step is to rename all of the interactive elements with a unique ID - so JavaScript can select it and interact with it.

-ID assignation of the unit second display.
+ID assignation of the **unit** **second** display.
 Here is the shape's path:

 ```text
 seconds            - Selects the "seconds" group of elements